What is Node.js? Features and How it Works?

 Not Suitable for CPU Intensive Applications

-Node.js is single-threaded, so it’s unsuitable for applications with high computation requirements, such as video rendering or data science applications.
-As a result, you can use Node.js worker threads or schedule CPU-intensive tasks for micro-services written in Java, Python or Rust.
+Since Node.js is single-threaded, it is not ideal for these types of applications: applications with heavy computation workloads like video rendering or data science applications.
+You can, however, use Node.js worker threads or send CPU-intensive tasks to a micro-service that is written in Java, Python or Rust.

 Callback Hell & Complexity